Dirichlet domains for Anosov subgroups: Introduction

 \section{Introduction}

 Let $\Gamma$ be a discrete group acting properly by isometries on a metric space $(X,d)$.
 Such an action can be understood by producing a \emph{fundamental domain}: a connected closed subset meeting every orbit whose interior points meet only one orbit.
 The \emph{Dirichlet domain} based at $o\in X$ is the cell containing $o$ in the Voronoï diagram associated with the $\Gamma$-orbit of this point, or in other words the set of points $x\in X$ such that for all $\gamma\in \Gamma$, $d(o,x)\leq d(\gamma\cdot o,x)$.
 When $X$ is a proper geodesic metric space, the Dirichlet domain is a fundamental domain \cite{Rat19}.
+It is natural to ask when a Dirichlet domain has finitely many sides.
+We address that question in this paper for certain discrete subgroups acting on higher rank symmetric spaces equipped with various Finsler metrics.

+Before discussing our results for higher rank symmetric spaces, let us mention what is known in rank one.
 For real hyperbolic space $\mathbb{H}^n$, the use of Dirichlet domains to study actions of discrete isometry groups goes back to Poincare \cite{poincare1883memoire}.
 In that setting the construction is particularly well-behaved: the bisectors are totally geodesic submanifolds, and the Dirichlet domain is convex.
 Moreover in the projective model, the resulting domain is a convex polyhedron: a projectively convex subset of the ball which has a locally finite collection of sides.
 For lattices and convex cocompact subgroups in $\Isom(\HH^n)$, every Dirichlet domain has finitely many sides; these are special cases of \emph{geometrically finite} groups.
 A subgroup of $\Isom(\HH^n)$ for $n =2$ or $n=3$ is called geometrically finite if any (equivalently, every) Dirichlet domain has finitely many sides.
 The characterization of geometrically finite groups in $\Isom(\HH^n)$ for $n\ge 4$ in terms of their Dirichlet domains is somewhat subtle: there exist subgroups admitting finite-sided Dirichlet domains for some basepoints and not others, see \cite{Rat19} for a detailed discussion.